 Geo-targeting advertising involves determining a consumer’s location and serving them communications based on that location.
 Consider a scenario where a patient visited an ophthalmologist at your hospital.
 Your geo-targeted ad can communicate to that patient about discounts you offer in contacts and eyeglasses.
 Your geo-targeted ad can help you to learn more about patient’s behavior and how to best customize your campaigns.

-A good example of geo-targeting action is the CVS branded app.
-With the CVS app, consumers can view and refill medications with their closest pharmacy, set up medication reminders, order products online and pick up in-store, access coupons, offers, and deals targeted to themselves.
+CVS branded apps are a good example of geo-targeting action.
+With the CVS app, consumers can view and refill medications with their closest pharmacy, set up medication reminders, order products online and pick them up in-store, access coupons, offers, and deals targeted to themselves.

 Realizing the Potential of Direct Response Marketing for Health Brands